 Propagation of Fish - The fish needed to support statewide fisheries management programs are produced and reared in the Department's fish hatcheries and rearing stations.
 Approximately 1.3 million salmon and trout are stocked annually.
-Fish culturists continue to work with DEP staff in order to comply with wastewater discharge licenses.
+Fish culturists continue to work with Department of Environmental Protection staff in order to comply with wastewater discharge licenses.